nsw logo NSW Government

 • the work tasks and how they are carried out

-Practical solutions to managing work-related violence can be found in the Preventing and responding to work-related violence guide.
-The guide outlines PCBU and worker obligations explained in a risk management framework.
+PCBUs can find practical solutions to manage work-related violence in the Preventing and responding to work-related violence guide (PDF, 275.95 KB).
+It outlines PCBU and worker obligations in a risk management framework.
 It also provides information on risk control measures for the physical work environment and security, work systems and procedures, incident response, investigation and notification requirements.

-Training for workers and managers on the prevention and management of work-related violence also demonstrates a PCBU’s commitment to managing this hazard.
-To assist all workers to understand, avoid and manage incidents of work-related violence, an outline of key topics that could be included is provided in the sample work-related violence staff training program below.
+PCBUs should assist all workers to understand, avoid and manage incidents of work-related violence.
+An outline of key topics that could be included is provided in the sample work-related violence staff training program below.

 Sample work-related violence staff training program